medialab/pelote/README.md

 * **metric** *str, optional* `None` - one of "jaccard", "overlap", "cosine", "dice" or "binary_cosine".
 If not given, resulting weight will be seyto the size of neighbor intersection.
+* **bipartition_check** *bool, optional* `True` - whether to check if given graph is truly bipartite.
+You can disable this as an optimization strategy if you know what you are doing.
+* **weight_threshold** *float, optional* `None` - if an edge weight should be less than this threshold we would not add it to the projected monopartite graph.

 *Returns*